 It seems almost impossible to imagine you can go from zero to hero in a period of six months.
 Surely it takes longer than that to become a programmer?
 Not necessarily.
-Yusuf Isaacs, a HyperionDev graduate, became an Android App developer within that time period.
-Straight after his course, he landed a job at Injini, Africa’s first edtech incubator.
+Gina Fabienne, a HyperionDev graduate, found work as a junior web developer at a web design agency after completing a six-month Full Stack Web Developer Bootcamp.

-- Those who are entirely self-taught: This group of people seem to have taught themselves a specific language, for example Python or Java.
+- Those who are entirely self-taught: This group of people seem to have taught themselves a specific language, such as Python or Java.
 (Python is actually a relatively easy computer language to learn; it’s also the fastest growing language in high-income countries such as the US, UK, Germany and Canada.)
-In fact, 86,7% of developers say that they taught themselves a new language, tool or framework, according to 2018’s Stack Overflow Survey.
+In fact, 85,5% of developers say that they taught themselves a new language, tool or framework, according to 2019’s Stack Overflow Survey.

-Even though bootcamps “are typically perceived as a way for newcomers to transition into a career as a software developer,” states Stack Overflow’s 2018 Survey, many professional developers, 45,5%, were actually developers before they started the bootcamp.
+Even though bootcamps are a way for newcomers to transition into a tech career, a fair number of professional developers, 15,4% to be precise, have actually taken a bootcamp, according to the 2019 Stack Overflow Developer Survey Results.
 Why?
 Quite simply, many developers decide during their career that they need to learn new technologies or upgrade their skills to retain relevancy.

 If you’re looking for a bottom line, it’s this: you might not be able to become an expert programmer in 6 months, but you can certainly reach a basic level of competency.
 This is a point frequently made on many online forums like Quora.

-In fact, as pointed out by the Stack Overflow Developer Survey of 2018, a common misconception about developers is that they’ve been programming since childhood.
-Although there is a wide range of experience among developers who work in the industry, a full third of professional developers only learned to code in the past five years.
+In fact, as pointed out by the Stack Overflow Developer Survey of 2019, a common misconception about developers is that they’ve been programming since childhood.
+Although there is a wide range of experience among developers who work in the industry, a full 45% of professional developers only learned to code less than 10 years ago.

 And you don’t need to get to 100% – i.e. knowing everything about your selected programming languages – before moving onto the next stage of your life as a professional programmer.
 ‘For most skills,’ states a piece in Medium, ‘including programming, the closer you get to 100%, the longer it takes to get there.’
 You rather need to think about the 20% that will get you 80% of the results.